Mbed-TLS/mbedtls/docs/architecture/psa-storage-resilience.md

 #### Chosen recovery process

-To [assist secure element drivers with recovery](#assisting-secure-element-drivers-with-recovery), we pick the [always-destroy recovery strategy](#exploring-the-always-destroy-strategy).
+To [assist secure element drivers with recovery](#assisting-secure-element-drivers-with-recovery), we pick the [always-destroy recovery strategy with a simple transaction file](#always-destroy-strategy-with-a-simpler-transaction-file).
 The the recovery process is as follows:

 * If the file `id` does not exist, then nothing needs to be done for recovery, other than removing `id` from the transaction list.
 * If the file `id` exists, call the secure element's key destruction entry point (treating a `DOES_NOT_EXIST` error as a success), then remove `id`.